Joc Pederson Player Props: Giants vs. Pirates

-The San Francisco Giants, including Joc Pederson (.192 slugging percentage in past 10 games, including no homers), take on starting pitcher Johan Oviedo and the Pittsburgh Pirates at PNC Park, Saturday at 7:05 PM ET.
+Joc Pederson -- with an on-base percentage of .294 in his past 10 games, 66 points lower than his season-long percentage -- will be in action for the San Francisco Giants against the Pittsburgh Pirates, with Osvaldo Bido on the hill, on July 16 at 12:05 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Pirates.
+In his previous game he had a one-hit showing (1-for-4) against the Pirates.

 Joc Pederson Game Info & Props vs. the Pirates